philsinatra/IDM-T380/instructor_materials/03-git.md

 </body>
 </html>
 ```

+^ Git watches every change you make within a directory under its care.
+Git proceeds by addition.
+Even though files in your project can be created, deleted or changed, the commits tracking those changes are always _added_.
+When you remove a file, you're adding a commit.
+Git is more concerned with your commits than the actual file content.

 ^ Once you have your project setup, it's time to get to work.
 You create your first HTML file.
 Save the file in your project directory as _index.html_.